What is Carnival

 But perhaps the worst is the colored flour.
 In some places, especially in the Central Ecuadorian Andes in communities like Guaranda and Guamote, flour in bright colors is tossed into hair and onto clothing, sticking the wet spots made by the party foam.
 It’s a colorful sludge that can be difficult to get out of clothing.
 So don’t wear anything that you can’t bear to have stained!

-Also expect lots of alcohol.
+Also, expect lots of alcohol.
 We have found that it is best to show up as parades are starting, mid to late morning.
-Then, after an hour or two, as the chicha and the aguardiente consumption increases, to finish up our last photos and head out of town.
-The more alcohol, the more likely tourists become the target of the fun and games.
+Then, after an hour or two, as the chicha and the aguardiente consumption increases, we finish up our last photos and head out of town.
+The more alcohol, the more likely tourists become caught up. in the celebration.
 While we have never heard of any tourist being intentionally harmed, we have heard of tourists upset at becoming targets.
 Remember, it’s all meant to be fun and games.

 Where to Experience an Ecuadorian Carnival Celebration